microsoft/genaiscript/docs/vscode.md

 ## Copilot Chat integration

-GenAIScript is exposed as the `@gptools` agent in Copilot Chat
+GenAIScript is exposed as the `@genaiscript` agent in Copilot Chat

 ### Chat REPL

-When invoking the @gptools agent without a subcommand, the agent will aggregate the conversation into a gptool script and execute it.
+When invoking the @genaiscript agent without a subcommand, the agent will aggregate the conversation into a gptool script and execute it.
 This is a great way to explore the capabilities of GenAIScript and interactively create a new gptool script.